-Promoting products and using ads are both effective ways to create an income from your blog, but their effectiveness decreases when you use them at the same time.
+Promoting products and using ads are both effective ways that food bloggers make money, but the effectiveness decreases when you use them both at the same time.

-I’d love it if you leave a comment with a link to a product page (that doesn’t include ads) from your blog or another website.
+Do you have an example from your blog?
+Leave a comment with a link to a product page (that doesn’t include ads) from your blog or another website.
 The comments will be a great resource for other bloggers that want check out some examples.